asticode/go-astilectron-bundler/README.md

 - `AppName`:  filled with the configuration app name
 - `BuiltAt`: filled with the date the build has been done at

+If you need to add more flags yourself, like for a version number, add something like this to your `astilectron-bundler` command: `-ldflags X:main.Version=xyzzy`.

+If you need to add multiple flags you can pass `-ldflags` multiple times, with multiple values split on commas, like this:

+`-ldflags X:main.Version=xyzzy,main.CommitCount=100 -ldflags race`

+That would set two variables and enable the race detection.

 # Subcommands
 ## Only bind data: bd